Apply styling to the core components

 Squiz components use a CSS framework called CSS Modules to scope all the class names used locally for components.
 This prevents the styles from affecting other classes that are already applied to your website.

 CSS Modules dynamically generates the class names based on the styling contents of the class, so the exact class names will change over time as changes are made to components.
-This means you should not override or attach styles directly to the classes you see in the as these are likely to change over time.
+This means you should not override or attach styles directly to the classes as these are likely to change over time.

 How do we recommend you style our components?